factly/covid-19/README.md

 ## Local Setup

-Consider you have installed below items on your machine
+Assume you have installed below items on your machine

 ```
 node, npm, gatsby-cli, git, yarn
 ```